makedonkatochevska/React_AddContactToListApp/README.md

 ## Credits 📝

-This project was developed as part of a React + TypeScript coding challenge focused on creating reusable components, consuming JSON-based data, and building a clean, responsive design with best practices in mind.
+This project was developed as part of a React + TypeScript workshop focused on CRUD operations, state management, and component communication.

 ---